 Our fundraising costs have increased slightly, remaining at a modest ratio of our expenditure only 7p per pound spent.
 The amount raised for each pound spent on fundraising did drop from £24 to £14, but again this was due to unexpectedly high legacy income in 2015.

-Our support staff costs were slightly lower in 2016 at 9p per pound (10p per pound was spent in 2015).
+at 9p per pound (10p per pound was spent in 2015).